 Where advertised tennis courts, table tennis, snooker and pool tables are there to provide enjoyment but please don’t expect them to be of championship standard!
 We recommend that you take bats, racquets and balls with you as these may not be provided.
 Occasionally owners and departing guests will leave toys and games for the following clients to enjoy but please exercise caution if you decide to use them as we cannot be held responsible for any accidents that may occur as a result.
 Please also be aware that villas near golf courses are at risk of stray golf balls entering the garden!

 Each villa we feature is individually owned, and furnished to the owner’s personal taste.We have given each property a star rating but, as no official classification exists for villas, the ratings are subjective and based purely on our opinion and are intended as a guide to assist you in choosing the right house for you.
 Where we state that a bed is a double, it could mean that there are two single mattresses on a double base made up as a double bed.
 Cloakrooms consist of a WC and hand basin.
 Bathrooms will have a bath and may have a shower, shower rooms will have walk-in showers but no bath, both will have hand basins and a WC unless otherwise stated in the description.
+We do not advertise that any villa is child safe or suitable for the elderly, infirm or disabled.
 The distances quoted in the brochure and on the website are approximate and intended as a guide only.
+Smoking is not permitted inside any villa but should you choose to smoke, please do so outside and ensure that cigarette or cigar stubs are disposed of appropriately and not littered around the garden or surrounding area.

 Water, Electricity, Gas & Solar Power